JasBrar23/UrlShortener/README.md

-# URL Shortening Service
+# URL Shortener

-This project is a URL shortening service built with Laravel.
+This project is a UrlShortener built with Laravel.
 It allows you to shorten long URLs and retrieve the original URLs from the shortened versions.
 The service provides two endpoints: `/encode` for shortening URLs and `/decode` for retrieving the original URLs.

 ## Features